Rapper Coolio charged with felony firearm possession in Los Angeles

 Prosecutors said it was illegal for the performer to carry a gun because of two prior felony convictions - in 2001 for carrying a concealed weapon in a vehicle and in 2009 for possession of cocaine base.

 The rap artist was scheduled to appear in Los Angeles Superior Court on Thursday for an arraignment, but the hearing was postponed until Oct.
-26 after his lawyer told the judge that Coolio was out of state performing, District Attorney's spokesman Ricardo Santiago said.
+26 after his lawyer told the judge that Coolio was out of state performing, district attorney spokesman Ricardo Santiago said.

 Santiago said a warrant for Coolio's arrest would be issued if he failed to appear for the later court date.